 Are you a green thumb and want to start your landscaping business in Delaware?
-If yes, before starting the business, it’s essential to understand Delaware’s licensing, certifications, and legal requirements.
+If yes, before starting the business, it’s essential to understand Delaware landscaping licensing, certifications, and legal requirements.
 You must operate legally and professionally.

 This article will walk you through everything you need to know about landscaping license requirements in Delaware.

 To start a landscaping business in Delaware, it is essential to know which licenses you need to apply for the services you plan to offer.
-From general landscaping tasks to pesticide application & nursery dealing, here’s what you need to know.
+From general landscaping tasks to obtaining a Delaware pesticide applicator license and nursery dealing, here’s what you need to know.

 (a) Landscaping business license

 There are no state licensing requirements for landscapers to work in Delaware.
-However, landscapers must register their business & obtain relevant licenses according to the nature of their work.
+However, landscapers must register their business & obtain relevant licenses according to the nature of their work, especially for landscaping Wilmington DE projects.

 If you offer basic services like mowing, planting, mulching, or trimming, you can operate with a general business license.
-You must register your business with the Delaware Division of Revenue.
+You must register your business with the Delaware Division of Revenue, which also applies to landscaping Newark DE services.

 Three levels of service areas (for reference):